Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Face Hallucination Evaluation via Downstream Tasks

 \subsubsection{Evaluation}

-As shown in Tab.~\ref{tablefsr}, the non-occluded HR faces hallucinated by our Pro-UIGAN achieve superior expression classification accuracy in comparison to the SotA.
-Meanwhile, we provide the confusion matrix for occluded LR faces and our hallucinated ones (see Fig.~\ref{figfer}).
-It can be observed that the faces hallucinated by Pro-UIGAN outperform occluded-LR ones on all the expressions.
+As shown in Tab.~\ref{tablefsr}, the non-occluded HR faces hallucinated by our Pro-UIGAN achieve superior expression classification accuracy compared to the other methods.
+In the confusion matrix for occluded LR faces and our hallucinated ones (see Fig.~\ref{figfer}), it can be observed that the faces hallucinated by Pro-UIGAN outperform occluded-LR ones on all the expressions.
 These results indicate that Pro-UIGAN recovers authentic facial expressions and benefits low-quality face expression classification tasks.